 - Pre or Co-requisites

-- May not be combined with IB253 or IB254 Not available to non-final year students on Economics-based degrees.
+- Students who have taken IB253 are not permitted to take this module.
+Not available to non-final year students on Economics-based degrees.

 - Part-year Availability for Visiting Students